mjordan/islandora_workbench_docs/docs/fields.md

 |  | [1672..] |

 Subvalues in multivalued CSV fields are validated separately, e.g. if your CSV value is `2004-06/2006-08|2007-01/2007-04`, `2004-06/2006-08` and `2007-01/2007-04` are validated separately.

+!!! note
+    EDTF supports a very wide range of specific and general dates, and in some cases, valid dates can look counterintuitive.
+For example, "2001-34" is valid (it's Sub-Year Grouping meaning 2nd quarter of 2001).

 #### Link fields